-When we buy food, we expect it to be safe.
-Food poisoning, such as Salmonella and E.coli, can be deadly.
-If you are suffering the adverse effects of consuming unsafe food, consider reaching out to an Omaha food poisoning lawyer for help with filing an injury claim.
+If you suffered from the adverse effects of consuming unsafe food, consider reaching out to an Omaha food poisoning lawyer for help filing an injury claim.
+Our dedicated personal injury attorneys at Berry Law can guide you throughout the legal process.

 How Did I Get Food Poisoning?